 “Loan Model” vs. “Equity Model” EB-5 Regional Center Investments

-The basic framework of the EB-5 regulations requires that an investor make an “equity” investment into a qualifying EB-5 program.
-A loan to a project with a guarantee of repayment does not suffice.
-This has not always been the case, however.
-When the program was first implemented, it was common for investors to invest with a cash down and a portion in the form of “promissory notes”.
-The USCIS did away with that and has since made it clear that a loan is not an investment.
+However, in the scope of the EB-5 program, this has not always been the case.
+When the EB-5 program was first introduced in 1990, it was commonplace for foreign investors to invest with a “cash down” and a portion in the form of “promissory notes.”
+USCIS removed this aspect, and has since made it clear that a loan is not to be considered investment.

-But many Regional Center investment projects are structured as a loan these days and clients who have read a lot of information on the internet about EB-5s come to me a bit confused with the following question: “If an EB-5 investment cannot be in the form of a loan, then how are the Regional Centers saying that their project will give them a 1% interest rate with the “loan” repaid in 5 years?”
+But it’s not uncommon for many Regional Center investment projects to be structured as a loan in this day and age.
+Clients who have read a lot of information online about the EB-5 program oftentimes find themselves confused: “If loans cannot be considered as an EB-5 investment, then how are the Regional Centers promising that their project will give them a 1% interest rate with the “loan” repaid in 5 years?”

-This is because the investor is not making a loan to the project, but rather an equity investment in a limited partnership created by the Regional Center, which then in turn makes a loan to the EB-5 project.
-At this juncture, a diagram would be helpful.
+The answer here is relatively straightforward.
+The foreign investor is not making a loan to the project, but is instead making an equity investment in a limited partnership created by the Regional Center.
+The Regional Center then makes a loan to the EB-5 project.
+Refer to the below graph for clarification.

 An “Equity Model” investment has a completely different structure.
-There, the individual investor takes an equity position in the project itself.
-This is what an individual investor who makes an EB-5 investment into his or her own project in a so-called “direct EB-5” or “stand-alone EB-5” (which basically means no Regional Center is involved) will be doing.
+In this case, the individual investor takes an equity position in the project itself.
+This is what an individual investor who makes an EB-5 investment into his or her own project in a so-called “direct EB-5” or “stand-alone EB-5,” (which basically means that Regional Center is involved) will be doing.

 There are different advantages to both of these models.
 The reasons for this are rather simple: the investor knows with a certainty the mode and timing of the exit.
 In an equity-model, after the foreign investor successfully obtains permanent residency (green card), the exit will depend on market conditions.